IBM/universal-connectors/docs/KafkaBasedUCs/RDSMySqlCloudwatchKafkaConnect.md

 ***Note:***
 * The client source program is not available in messages sent by MySQL.
 This data is sent only in the first audit log message upon database connection and the filter plug-in doesn't aggregate data from different messages.
-* The **type** field should be the same in both the input and filter sections in the Logstash configuration file.
+* The **type** field should be the same in both the input and filter sections in the configuration file.
 This field should be unique for every individual connector added.
 * GDP requires installation of [json_encode](https://www.elastic.co/guide/en/logstash-versioned-plugins/current/v3.0.3-plugins-filters-json_encode.html) filter plug-in.
 If you are on Guardium Data Protection v12.0 and later, you can skip this step.
 * On the reports page, the `use` statement does not display the account ID in the **Database Name** column.